Castellanoc8/osticket-prereqs/README.md

 <img src="https://i.imgur.com/DbDA7LV.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Here I downloaded PHP 7.3.8 and then had to unzip all of the contents into the c:\PHP folder that I had created in the previous step.
+Here I downloaded PHP 7.3.8 and then had to unzip all of the contents into the c:\PHP folder I had created in the previous step.
 </p>
 <br />